mmenestret/jdegoes.github.io/_posts/2015-08-31-engineer-entrepreneur.md

 A spaghetti-code PHP 3.0 application that uses text files for its database may be an engineer's worst nightmare.
 But customers care only about the surface area they interact with: elegant architecture, beautiful abstractions, brilliant programming languages, and world-class libraries don't mean squat.

-*You and I know* that all these things have an affect on long-term maintainability, ease of adding new members to the team, testability of the code, defect rates, engineer satisfaction, and lots more.
+*You and I know* that all these things have an effect on long-term maintainability, ease of adding new members to the team, testability of the code, defect rates, engineer satisfaction, and lots more.
 And I don't want to discount any of these measures, just to emphasize the following: your business will succeed or fail *not based on the technology*, but based on how well it solves customer pain (which is *almost* completely independent of the technology!).

 If anything, you are likely to become *too distracted* by technology, so much so you may forget the customer in your quest to build something really cool.